Synchronized swimming at the 2008 Summer Olympics – Women's duet

 The women's duet synchronized swimming event at the 2008 Summer Olympics was held from August 18 to 20, at the Beijing National Aquatics Center.

-24 duets competed, each consisting of two swimmers, and there were two rounds of competition.
-The preliminary round consisted of a technical routine and a free routine.
-Finalists performed a second free routine, adding that score to the preliminary technical routine round score.
-The technical routine consisted of ten required elements, which had to be completed in order and within a time of between 2 minutes 5 seconds and 2 minutes 35 seconds.
-The free routine had no restrictions other than time; this routine had to last between 3 minutes 15 seconds and 3 minutes 45 seconds.
+A total of 24 duets, each composed of two swimmers, competed in the event, which consisted of two rounds.
+The preliminary round included both a technical routine and a free routine.
+Finalists then performed a second free routine, with their score combined with the preliminary technical routine score to determine the final standings.

+The technical routine required the execution of ten prescribed elements in a specific order, within a time limit of 2 minutes and 5 seconds to 2 minutes and 35 seconds.
+The free routine, by contrast, allowed greater flexibility in content but had to be performed within a duration of 3 minutes and 15 seconds to 3 minutes and 45 seconds.

-For each routine, the team was judged by two panels of five judges each.
-One panel is the technical jury, the other is the artistic jury.
-Each judge gives marks of between 0 and 10.
-The highest and lowest score from each panel are dropped, leaving a total of six scores which are then summed to give the routine's score.
-The scores of the two routines are then added to give a final score for the team.
+Each routine was evaluated by two panels of five judges: one for technical merit and another for artistic impression.
+Judges awarded scores ranging from 0 to 10.
+For each panel, the highest and lowest scores were discarded, and the remaining scores were summed to produce the routine’s total.
+The combined scores of the routines determined the final result for each duet.